PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [ ] Optimize lazy config for a faster startup.
 Try to get below 70 ms, the more the better though :), Resources: [optimizing startup time reddit](https://www.reddit.com/r/neovim/comments/117zfq2/optimizing_my_startup_time/).
     - [ ] Lazy load telescope on keymap
 - [ ] Look at [Auto Debug Print](https://github.com/andrewferrier/debugprint.nvim) for print debugging macros(basically).
-- [ ] See if removing lualine is possible and just having the default statusline but with mode, git branch, file name, current position in file, and harpoon mark indicatior.
 - [ ] Look into adding [line number chahnge](https://github.com/sethen/line-number-change-mode.nvim)
 - [ ] Remove "<leader>/"(Fuzzily search in current buffer) keybinding as it is unused.
 - [ ] Look into adding [octo.nvim](https://github.com/pwntester/octo.nvim)